neocliff/my-make-things/README.md

 * build_system/build_library/compiler_rules.mk - define's the
 default recipes to comile, etc

-## make targets
+## make Targets

-a standard set of targets are defined in the makefile. use these target to build, etc.
+A standard set of targets are defined in the makefile. use these target to build, etc.
 * all - this is the default target and it directs make to build everything